 Bacon is our starting point.
 We recommend not overcooking, as the bacon will continue to cook inside the tortilla.
 We also found that chopping into half-inch pieces provides a tasty result.
 Set the bacon aside after draining as it will be added later.
 Even though that bacon grease is tempting to use to cook the vegetables, go for olive oil instead since this is a traditional Spanish tortilla.
 And, of course, use pure extra-virgin Spanish olive oil – avoid all of the blends out there at the super markets.

-Once the tortilla is beginning to setup you can use a spatula and lift on an edge to make sure the bottom is showing a golden tone with a bit of brown.
+The asparagus and mushrooms go in next; we put them in at the same time since the mushrooms will give off some liquid making it easier to cook the asparagus.
+Taste test a piece of asparagus – it should have a slight crunch.
+Another tip is to not let the baby spinach wilt too much as it will cook more after the egg mixture is added.Once the tortilla is beginning to setup you can use a spatula and lift on an edge to make sure the bottom is showing a golden tone with a bit of brown.
 Attaching the second pan is easy and flipping will begin to cook the other side to perfection.
 It will take a little time to set up and to enable solid wedges to be cut you may also wish to let it set for a few minutes before cutting.